 As mentioned earlier, the mesh ventilation keeps the hiker cool but the ample foam back padding adds support.
 Another factor that provides comfort is how well the entire backpack compresses down.
 This compression system makes the back as compact as possible which reduces movement and allows for better maneuverability on the trail.

-Despite having a strong internal frame, the size and material limits this backpack to carrying 40lbs or less.
+Despite having a strong internal frame, the size, and material limit this backpack to carrying 40lbs or less.
 Although some may carry more, this isn’t recommended by the brand.
 The lumbar support is equally strong but some find that if too much weight is on the carrier, the back foam compresses too much and may affect comfort.